hcts-hra/heidenc/content/bibliography.md

 Contains in vol. 25: *Zuozhi chuyan* 佐治芻言, a translation of Anonymous (Robert Hill Burns) *Political Economy, for Use in Schools, and for Private Instruction,* a part of Chambers's Educational Course,  Edinburgh: William Chambers and Robert Chambers, 1852**.** This work has been wrongly identified as being the translation of „Homely words to aid governance" from Chamber's Educational Course, but no work of this name is on record.
 The correct identification has been made by Liang Taigen 梁台根 in his dissertation Liang Qichao daode sixiang yanjiu, 梁启超道德主義思想研究, 国立中山大学中國文學係,2005 p.
 84, [online](http://books.google.com/books?id=RmoJHQAACAAJ&dq=intitle:Political+intitle:economy+intitle:for+intitle:use+intitle:in+intitle:schools+intitle:and+intitle:for+intitle:private+intitle:instruction&lr=&as_brr=0&ei=SOJHSMaBPYrSjgH_2IDXDQ) .
 A Japanese translation by Fukuzawa Yukichi 福澤諭結 (1895-1901) of the *Political Economy, for Use in Schools*... as *Seiyō jijō gaihen* 西洋事情外邊 was done in 1868 and circulated widely.

-Availability of English-language work.
-Scan in Heidelberg database.
+Availability of English-language work: Scan in Heidelberg database.

-8. Kuangxue (Mining): 5 titles
+8.  *Kuangxue* 礦學 (Mining): 5 titles

-9. Gongxue (Engineering): 18 titles (In section renamed: Qiji xue 汽機學)
+9.  *Gongxue* 工學 (Engineering): 18 titles (In section renamed: Qiji xue 汽機學)

-10. Bingxue (Military affairs): 18 titles (In section itself called Bingzheng xue)
+10. *Bingxue* 兵學 (Military affairs): 18 titles (In section itself called Bingzheng xue 兵政學)

 List of set 10:

 Chuanwu lunlue, Faguo shuishi kao, Haijun diaodu yaoyan, Huitehuode gangpao, Kelubo pao biao, Kelubo pao caofa, Kelubo pai zhunxin fa, Lieguo lujun zhi, Linzhen guanzhen , Lunchuan bo zhen, Meiguo shuishi kao, Binchuan pao fa, Nanbei hua qi zhanji, Qian di xu zhi, Yingcheng jieyao, Yingguo shuishi kao, Zhi huoyao fa.
 Full catalogue entries in Harvard Hollis catalogue

 Availability: copy and SCAN in Heidelberg database

+11. Qiangxue 槍學

+Availibilty of all volumns mentioned above in 西學富強叢書: Vol.1-6 [from *Suanxue* to *dianxue*](https://dl.ndl.go.jp/pid/2581545), vol.7-35 [from *Huaxue* to *Kuangxue*](https://dl.ndl.go.jp/pid/2610007), vol.36-47 [from *Qijixue* to *Gongyixue*](https://dl.ndl.go.jp/pid/2609215), and vol.48-60 [from *Bingzhengxue* to *Qiangxue*](https://dl.ndl.go.jp/pid/2610057) of 西學富強叢書 can be accessed at NDL Digital Collections for free after becoming a official registered user, which is possible for anyone.

 ---

-*Lieguo suiji zhengyao* 列國歲計政要, translation of Frederick Martin 麥丁富得力,*Statesman's Year-Book.
+*Lieguo suiji zhengyao* 列國歲計政要, translation of Frederick Martin 麥丁富得力, *Statesman's Year-Book.
 Statistical and Historical Annual of the States of the Civilised World.
-Handbook for politicians and Merchants for the Year 1874* (London: Macmillan and Co, 1874), Lin Lezhi (Young Allen) orally translated, Zheng Changyan 鄭昌棪written down, Zhang Yinhuan張蔭桓(1827-1900) edited.
+Handbook for politicians and Merchants for the Year 1874* (London: Macmillan and Co, 1874), Lin Lezhi (Young Allen) orally translated, Zheng Changyan 鄭昌棪 written down, Zhang Yinhuan 張蔭桓(1827-1900) edited.
 Preface by Zheng Changyan, in 光緒紀元 (1875).
 The original Chinese text was published by the Jiangnan zhizaoju in Shanghai in 1875.
 Copies of this edition are in Columbia, Chicago, and Stanford.
 1896 Reprint in *Xixue fuqiang congshu*. 西學富强叢書, section 史學,vol. 16 end.
 Based on a record of data and events annually compiled by foreign embassies around the world?
 The volume on which this is based is the eleventh annual publication.
 It is an annual compilation by Martin that started in 1864.
 Liang Qichao claims in his 1896 preface to the *Xuyi lieguo suiji zhengyao* 續譯列國歲計政要, *Yinbingshi he ji, wenji*, 2, p.
 59, that this (translation ?) series started in 癸酉1873.

 Reprint in: Congshu jicheng xubian 51, 217-464.

 Availability: SCAN in Heidelberg database under *Xixue fuqiang congshu*, 16, shixue, end of volume.
 Scan of the English-language original under Martin_Statesmansyearbook1874 in HD database.
+Or copies can be requested from [Leiden University Library](https://catalogue.leidenuniv.nl/permalink/f/n95gpj/UBL_ALMA21226208450002711)

 ---